pomdtr/sunbeam/docs/faq.md

 - `SUNBEAM_HEIGHT`: The maximum height of the sunbeam window, in lines.
 Defaults to `0` (full-height).
 - `SUNBEAM_WIDTH`: The maximum width of the sunbeam window, in characters.
 Defaults to `0` (full-width).
-- `SUNBEAM_BORDER`: Wether to display a border around the window.
+- `SUNBEAM_BORDER`: Whether to display a border around the window.
 Defaults to `false`.
-- `SUNBEAM_FULLSCREEN`: Wether to display the window in fullscreen.
+- `SUNBEAM_FULLSCREEN`: Whether to display the window in fullscreen.
 Defaults to `false`.

 You can also set these options using the `--height` and `--padding` flags.